jojokimys/League10minWinPrediction/README.md

-# League10minWinPrediction
+# League 10 min Win Prediction
-Predicting Win with 10min of League of Legends data
+Predicting Win with 10min of League of Legends data.
+Project from INST414 class.
+Practice of applying different machine learning algorithms as well as data science techniques.

 ## Methods
 1. Logistic Regression